Someone Else's Boy

 "Someone Else's Boy" is a song written by Hal Gordon and Athena Hosey.
 It was recorded by Connie Francis on January 31, 1961, in New York.
+The next year it was included on Connie Francis' album Connie Francis Sings Second Hand Love.

-Song Background
+Song background

 The song was the flipside of Francis' hit single "Breakin' in a Brand New Broken Heart", which peaked at number seven on the U.S. pop chart.
 "Someone Else's Boy" was Francis' first collaboration with songwriter, arranger and band leader Cliff Parman (who wrote - among others - Nat King Cole's "Pretend").
 The international success of "Someone Else's Boy" prompted Francis to work with Parman on several singles and three albums throughout 1961.
 Although "Someone Else's Boy" was overlooked in the U.S. and didn't chart, it became one of Francis' greatest international successes.
 It is the only song in her repertoire she recorded in eight languages: